Imperial German Army: Strength of the peace time army in 1914

+Compulsory military service

 When the British decided to reform their army in the 1860s, they surveyed the major European forces and decided that the Prussian system was the best one.
 That system was continued into the Imperial Army after 1871 and resulted in a modest cadre of professional officers and sergeants, and a large reserve force that could be quickly mobilised at the start of a war.
 The British could not use the system because they rejected conscription.
 The Japanese, however, were also observing the reserve system and, unlike the British, decided to copy the Prussian model.
 (Barnett 1970) explains that every young man was drafted at age 18, with the upper-class becoming officers:

+At the time of the first world war, compulsory military service for men began at the age of 18 and lasted until the age of 46.
+Compulsory service was divided into army service and Landsturm-service.
+Those drafted into the army served: (1) active-duty service during 2 years (3 in the cavalry) from the age of 20, (2) reserve-duty service during 5 years (4 in the cavalry), (3) in the Landwehr first levy during the 18th and 19th year of age, and for 5 years after the reserve-duty service, (4) in the Landwehr second levy until the 40th birthday.
+At that age army conscripts belonged to the Landsturm until the age of 46.
+Men not drafted for the army or the navy belonged to the Landsturm from age 18 until age 46.

+One-year volunteers served for just one year, but was required to equip and support themselves at their own expense during the military service.
+They were expected to be trained as reserve officers if suitable, or otherwise as reserve non-commissioned officers.

 Industrial base

 The German Empire accounted for 12% of global industrial output in 1914, making it the largest industrial base in Continental Europe, and behind only Great Britain (18%) and the United States (22%) worldwide.
-The Army closely cooperated with industry, especially in the Great War, with particular focus on the very rapidly changing aircraft industry.
-The Army set prices and labor exemptions, regulated the supply of credit and raw materials, limited patent rights so as to allow cross-licensing among firms, and supervised management–labor relationships.
+The army closely cooperated with industry, especially in the Great War, with particular focus on the very rapidly changing aircraft industry.
+The army set prices and labour exemptions, regulated the supply of credit and raw materials, limited patent rights so as to allow cross-licensing among firms, and supervised management–labour relationships.
 The result was very rapid expansion and a high output of high-quality aircraft, as well as high wages that attracted the best machinists.
-Apart from aircraft, the Army's regulation of the rest of the war economy was largely inefficient.
+Apart from aircraft, the army's regulation of the rest of the war economy was largely inefficient.